-Hannah is a senior solicitor working in public and regulatory law.
+Hannah is an Associate working in public and regulatory law.
 She has experience assisting civil proceedings and regulatory prosecutions on behalf of government agencies.
 She also acts for the Crown in criminal proceedings.
-Before joining Meredith Connell in 2017, Hannah worked as a clerk for criminal defence and human rights barristers during her studies.
-She has a particular interest in international law and has represented New Zealand in international moot competitions, including the Philip C Jessup International Law Moot Court Competition.
+She graduated with an LLM from Columbia Law School in May 2020 and has a particular interest in human rights and international law.

-LLB(Hons)/BA, University of Auckland; LLM(Hons), Columbia Law School
+- LLB(Hons)/BA, University of Auckland; LLM(James Kent Scholar), Columbia Law School

 - Publications: 'Orphanage Tourism and the UN Convention on the Rights of the Child' in Modern Day Slavery and Orphanage Tourism (eds Joseph M Cheer and Leigh Matthews) CABI 2019.

 - ‘The Zyklon B Legacy and the Case for Investigating Arms Dealers Responsible for International Crimes in Myanmar’ (2020) 18(1) NZJPIL 29.